You’ve witnessed the scene from hundreds of horror movies.

 Don’t be the one lurking around the corner when buyers are looking at your home.

-Here are just a few reasons why it is best not to be there when buyers are viewing the home.
+Here are just a few reasons why it is best not to be there when selling your Sedona home.

 - Feeling uncomfortable – Buyers will actually rush to get out of the house much quicker and move on to the next.